 - Don't spread your camp too far, so others can fit in too; rangers will ask you to move structures that have taken up an unreasonable amount of space.

-Please note: There are limited sites suitable for small caravans and camper trailers, but not buses.
+Please note: There are limited sites suitable for camping buses.

 Camp site surface: Grass and/or sand.

 Facilities: Hybrid toilet blocks are provided in this camping area.
 One has a wheelchair access ramp.

 - No showers.

 - Rubbish bins are located near the camping area exit.

 - If you bring a portable toilet, the nearest waste disposal facility is available at the council service facility located on Clarkson Drive just outside of Rainbow Beach.